Delsin-Yu/GDViews.FreeTabView/README.md

 ##### `Show(int index)` / `Show(int index, object? optionalArg)`

-Shows a view item at the given index, the latter overload support passing an optional argument to the target view item.
+Shows a view item at the given index, the latter overload supports passing an optional argument to the target view item.

 ```csharp
 // Shows the first view item.